-The Allerton Waste Recovery Park, has a 27 MW capacity, 24 MW of which is exported to the national grid.
+The Allerton Waste Recovery Park, has a 31.8 MW capacity, the majority of which is exported to the national grid.
 The facility is now in full operation since completing commissioning in 2018.

 Control of Waste Management Activity

 Some waste management facilities operate over a considerable period of time and it is therefore important that sites are monitored to ensure compliance with their planning permissions.
 Monitoring information is presented below.